My autistic child won’t sleep

 Some common sleep issues related to autism:

-- Difficulty falling asleep – my son would often lie in bed for several hours (at about 2 years old he would do this for about 3 hours) before he would actually fall asleep.
+- Difficulty falling asleep – my son would often lie in bed for several hours before he would actually fall asleep.

 - Waking in the night – we had a long period of time during which my son would wake at about 2am and then not go back to sleep until 5am.